Dayana1810/Dayana1810/README.md

 ## 📌 Next steps to strengthen your profile
 - Add links to your actual project GitHub repos inside each project card (`href` on the card or a "View →" button)
-- Add a downloadable resume: put `(Uploading Dayan Cv.pdf…)` in the folder and link it in the hero
+- Add a downloadable resume: put `[Dayan Cv.pdf](https://github.com/user-attachments/files/30776926/Dayan.Cv.pdf)` in the folder and link it in the hero
 - Add a profile photo: put `avatar.jpg` in the folder and add an `<img>` tag in the hero
 - Fill in real certification names/dates as you complete them